slides document style.\small in the beginning of each

 that happens, the figure and all later figures will be

-postponed until next time a \clearpage
+postponed until next time a \clearpage is executed

 (typically at the end of a chapter or the end of the document).
 This